Arts and culture

 Saying a resolute #NoToXenophobia by their very presence at this year’s National Arts Festival,

-which will run from 2 to 12 July in Grahamstown, Harare-based dance company Tumbuka will be
+which runs from 2 to 12 July in Grahamstown, Harare-based dance company Tumbuka will stage a

 The Project for the Study of Alternative Education in South Africa has won the Astrid Lindgren